haberdashPI/vscode-modal-keys/docs/key_forms.md

 ## Documenting a Keybinding

-If you wish your own keybindings to leverage the visual documentation feature of ModalKeys you will also need to add a `::doc::` entries for each command.
+If you wish your own keybindings to leverage the visual documentation feature of ModalKeys you will also need to add a `::doc::` entry for each command.
 These take the following form:

 ```js